 Damon braces are self-ligating braces.
 They are equipped with a sliding mechanism that attaches wires to the brackets.
 This mechanism helps the braces gradually move on their own over time.
 Traditional braces must be manually tightened over time and also use elastic bands to move teeth.
 The Damon process is said to be less painful than traditional braces.

 Are Damon braces painful?

-Some patients report ulcers and mouth sores just like with regular braces, while others say that they are indeed less painful.
-Still, Damon braces are designed to exert less pressure during the straightening process.
-Whether you experience pain will depend on the severity of your malocclusion, but if you are worried about pain, Damon braces may be a good option.
+Some patients report ulcers and mouth sores just like with regular braces, while others say that they are indeed less painful since they exert less pressure during the straightening process.
+A lot will depend on the type of tooth movement required in the first place.

 How can I find a dentist that specialises in Damon braces in the UK?